ZarinRoichi/BengaliFakeReview_p/README.md

 ## 📝 Research Status

-The experimental study has been completed and the associated manuscript has been prepared for submission.
+The experimental study has been completed, and the associated manuscript has been prepared for submission.